Please find our curriculum policy below:

 Ashton West End Primary Academy aims to teach children how to grow into positive, responsible people, who can work and co-operate with others whilst developing knowledge and skills, so that they achieve all that they can.
 Our vision at the academy is, ‘Today I am proud of my school.
 Tomorrow my school will be proud of me.’
 The pupils leave the school in year 6 with the values, attitudes and skills to be honest, hardworking and pro-active citizens with high aspirations for the future.
 We prepare our children for their learning journey through life, ensuring that they have fun, achieve well, learn how to keep safe and have excellent experiences that they will always remember.

 Ashton West End Primary Academy aims to maximise social and academic potential for every pupil.
-Please view our long term plans by selecting the scheme of work documents below.
+Please view our Whole School Overview here:

 Half Termly Planning